mattczyz/flink-orc/README.md

 ```

 ### Reflection
 Sink can be configured to use reflection to inspect types and encode records.
-It uses Hive ObjectInspector with Java POJO or Scala Case Class specified when instantiating the sink.
+It requires Java POJO or Scala Case Class type specified when instantiating the sink.
+Internally using Hive ObjectInspector.

 Sink is built with `writerFactory` returned from
 ```OrcWriters.forReflectRecord(classOf[TestData], props)```